box-community/sample-audio-skills/README.md

+# This repository has been archived due to our current work to update all Box Skills sample code.
+We will be releasing updated samples soon.

-# Box Skills Samples: Custom Skills for Processing Audio Files
+## Box Skills Samples: Custom Skills for Processing Audio Files

 This repository contains community created Box Skills samples for processing **audio files** on Box.
 By clicking on each sub-folder, you can see a demo image of the end product, as it would look in your Box File Preview.